-- How do I price my services?
+- How do we price our services?

 1. Gross profit trailing twelve months